These Homemade Crescent Rolls are perfect for any holiday dinner–and the dough is proofed in the instant pot!

 - If you want smaller rolls, you can divide the dough into more pieces.

-- I typically use round cake pans or foil cake pans when baking these, but you can also use use a baking sheet.
-Space the rolls at least 2 inches apart to allow room to rise.
+- I typically use round cake pans or foil cake pans when baking these, but you can also use use a baking sheet lined with parchment paper for your Instant Pot dinner rolls.
+Space the rolls at least 2 inches apart on the cookie sheet to allow room to rise.

 - 1 cup warm water